Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Introduction

+To account for deconvolution, I construct an inversion inequality that links the convergence of the distribution of observables to the convergence of the distribution of the unobserved individual heterogeneity.
+The latter is in the Wasserstein metric, which is useful in handling deconvolution problems as found in the recent literature.
+For example, \citet{nguyen2013convergence} considers the unobserved distribution on a discrete support, and \citet{su2020nonparametric} flexibly model a symmetric unimodal unobserved distribution using a mixture of symmetric uniforms where the bounds are drawn from a Dirichlet process location-mixture of Gammas.
+Their setups, however, differ from the current framework, which calls for a new inversion inequality developed in this paper.
+Then, I further take into account the dynamic panel data structure, as well as obtain the convergence of the proposed predictor to the oracle predictor.

-Last but not least, the empirical application in this paper also links to the young firm dynamics literature. \citet{AkcigitKerr2010} document the fact that R\&D intensive firms grow faster, and such boosting effects are more prominent for smaller firms. \citet{robb2014role} examine the role of R\&D in capital structure and performance of young firms. \citet{zarutskie2015did} present some empirical evidence that young firms experienced sizable setbacks during the recent recession, which may partly account for the slow and jobless recovery.
-See the handbook by \citet{hall2010handbook} for a thorough review on young firm innovation.
-The empirical analysis of this paper builds on these previous findings.
-Besides more accurate density forecasts, we can also obtain the latent heterogeneity structure of firm-specific coefficients and cross-sectional heteroskedasticity.
+Last but not least, the empirical application in this paper also relates to the young firm dynamics literature. \citet{AkcigitKerr2010} document that R\&D intensive firms grow faster, especially for smaller firms. \citet{robb2014role} examine the role of R\&D in capital structure and performance of young firms.
+The empirical analysis of this paper builds on these findings.
+Besides more accurate density forecasts, I also obtain the latent heterogeneity structure of firm-specific coefficients and cross-sectional heteroskedasticity.

 The rest of the paper is organized as follows.
-Section \ref{sec:Model} introduces the general panel data model, the predictors for density forecasts, and the nonparametric Bayesian priors.
-Section \ref{sec:Theoretical-Properties} characterizes identification conditions and large sample properties.
-Section \ref{sec:numerical} proposes the posterior sampling algorithms.
-Section \ref{sec:Simulation} examines the performance of the semiparametric Bayesian predictor using simulated data, and Section \ref{sec:Empirical-Application} applies the proposed predictor to the confidential microdata from the Kauffman Firm Survey and analyzes the empirical findings on young firm dynamics.
-Finally, Section \ref{sec:Concluding-Remarks} concludes and sketches future research directions.
-Notations, proofs, as well as additional algorithms and results are in the Appendix.
+Section \ref{sec:Model} specifies the general panel data model, density forecasts, and nonparametric Bayesian priors; Section \ref{sec:Theoretical-Properties} establishes the posterior consistency of the estimates and the convergence of the density forecasts to the oracle; Section \ref{sec:Simulation} conducts Monte Carlo simulations; Section \ref{sec:Empirical-Application} presents the empirical application to young firm dynamics; and Section \ref{sec:Concluding-Remarks} concludes.
+Notations, proofs, algorithms, and additional results are in the Appendix.